by Ashley Varner, MSW, MBA, OSW-C

 Maintain a balanced diet.

 When you feel stressed, it’s normal to lose your appetite and eat very little or, on the other side of the spectrum, to crave and indulge in comfort foods.
 However, fluctuating blood sugar can make you more prone to feeling anxious.
 Eating several small meals a day can go a long way toward toning down your anxious feelings and helping you feel more in control.

 Even mild dehydration can affect your mood.
 Be sure to drink plenty of water, and avoid alcoholic and caffeinated beverages, both of which can contribute to dehydration and anxiety.

 Be patient with yourself and with others.

-Ashley Varner works as an oncology social worker at the Geaton and JoAnn DeCesaris Cancer Institute at Anne Arundel Medical Center in Annapolis, MD.
+Ashley Varner is a clinical oncology social worker with the Piedmont Cancer Center in Atlanta, GA.
 She is completing her doctorate in social work at the Catholic University of America in Washington, DC, with the help of a grant from the American Cancer Society.

 This article was published in Coping® with Cancer magazine, November/December 2018.